lakshaysethi/Assignment_1_7420_ls/Assignment documents/Journal.md

 2.3 test if the urls are rendering the templates or not
 	they are not !! 😭😭😱😱
-	I added the templates directory  in pycharms's settings
+	I added the templates directory  in pycharms's settings - it worked but !! the rpoblem is that it didn't change any settings .py files when I did that - Ill get to this later - test is that does it work when there is no .pycache files

+2.4 make firstpage.html better x
+	2.4.1 learn Bootstrap  x
+		2.4.1.1 learn how to make container be in the center center center x 2.5 find a readymade template - X

 ```